2

 • 3

 @Utku: throwing a rock at the car might well also be a criminal offence, that just happens not to be relevant because Philipp's only using it as an example of a potential civil case.
 Something can be both: for a particularly famous example OJ Simpson faced both criminal and civil cases over the death of his ex-wife Nicole (and he lost the civil case).
-Jul 16, 2016 at 20:25
+Commented Jul 16, 2016 at 20:25

 • 3

 @Utku: A criminal case is one where the state (in the form of a prosecutor) brings a criminal charge against the defendant.
 A civil case is one in which a wronged party (the plaintiff, which may or may not be the state) makes a complaint against the defendant that they've wronged them in some way that the law recognises as legitimate grounds for a suit.
 So, the criminal case against OJ was brought by the DA's office, whereas the civil case was brought by members the Goldman and Brown families.
-Jul 16, 2016 at 20:28
+Commented Jul 16, 2016 at 20:28

 • 1

 Or, leaving out some of the details, it's a criminal case if the paperwork sent to the court says, "I'm accusing someone of breaking a criminal law", whereas it's a civil case if the paperwork sent to the court says, "I want to sue somebody".
 The appropriate rules will be applied according to the complaint made to the court.
-Jul 16, 2016 at 20:32
+Commented Jul 16, 2016 at 20:32

 • 1

 @Utku: actually that depends on the jurisdiction.
 Some places allow private criminal prosecutions, and I over-simplified by saying that a criminal charge must be brought by the state.
 That's the norm, though, and in that normal situation it's the prosecutor (a District Attorney, for example) who decides whether to make a criminal case.
 If you or your lawyer thinks that a criminal case is appropriate then (barring the rare case of a private prosecution) one of you will call either the prosecutor's office or the police to get things started.
-Jul 16, 2016 at 20:36
+Commented Jul 16, 2016 at 20:36

 • 1

 So for example if you're mugged, most people would call the police first, and maybe call their lawyer later for advice on whether a civil suit might be possible and/or worthwhile.
-Of course some people might have been advised by their lawyer, "never, ever, talk to the cops without calling me first", but that depends on their personal circumstances and degree of trust in the authorities ;-) Jul 16, 2016 at 20:42
+Of course some people might have been advised by their lawyer, "never, ever, talk to the cops without calling me first", but that depends on their personal circumstances and degree of trust in the authorities ;-) Commented Jul 16, 2016 at 20:42

 You must log in to answer this question.